 Dayton, Ohio home values mean that many residents will not pay federal income taxes on the sale of their residence

 The above-discussed tax exemption is of great benefit to many homeowners in our area.
 According to Zillow, the current median price of a home in our area is roughly $117,000.
 For many homes in our area an owner who meets the “ownership and use” test will have gains which fall below the $250,000 threshold.
 Those who sell such homes could possibly pay no federal income tax on their gains.
 This is very different from other parts of the country, such as many coastal cities, where home prices are much higher.
 This means that many homeowners in our area may have a tax advantage over those in more expensive cities.

 If you are considering selling your residence then contact me today to speak with a Dayton real estate agent.
 I pride myself on providing a high level of service and I look forward to speaking with you.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.

 Disclaimer: This article should not be construed as the giving of legal or tax advice.
 The author of this article, and all associated parties, in no way hold themselves out to be attorneys or tax professionals.
 The content of this article is purely for informational purposes only.
 If you have tax related questions as to the sale of your home, or any other matter, then it is suggested that you speak with a licensed professional.